AlleninTaipei/LLM-Deployment/README.md

 The EXE files highlighted in green are the build results, while the blue ones indicate the original directories from the original `llama.cpp`  repository.

 I added a directory (modelsdownload) and copied a LLM named `Meta-Llama-3-8B-Instruct-Q4_K_M.gguf` into it.
-I used that Mistral model in LM Studio.
+I used that Llama model in LM Studio.
 I'm planning to use it to demonstrate LLM deployment in the following usage examples.

 ### Get help